rokayaid/GIT/README.txt

-﻿Hey Git, I’m using you
+﻿Hi Git, I’m using you